DataBiosphere/data-explorer/README.md

 * In `ui/` run `npm install`.
 This will install tools used during git precommit, such as formatting tools.
 * [Set up git secrets.](https://github.com/DataBiosphere/data-explorer/tree/master/hooks)

+#### One-time setup for Export to Saturn feature

+The Export to Saturn feature temporarily stores data in a GCS bucket.

+* If `~/.config/gcloud/application_default_credentials.json` doesn't exist,
+create it by running `gcloud auth application-default login`.
+* If you haven't already, fill out [deploy.json](https://github.com/DataBiosphere/data-explorer-indexers/blob/master/dataset_config/template/deploy.json) for your dataset.
+  * Even if you don't plan on deploying Data Explorer to GCP, `deploy.json` will still need to be filled out.
+A temporary file will be written to a GCS bucket in the project in `deploy.json`, even for local deployment of Data Explorer.
+Choose a project where you have at least Project Editor permissions.
+* TODO(melissachang): Add instructions for creating bucket in the project specified in `deploy.json`.

 ### Testing